KevinLindh/todo-mvc-auth-local/README.md

 - Style main page to look better
 - Make users searchable instead of displaying all
-- add friend request instead of instantly adding
+- Add friend request instead of instantly adding
-- add date field to see when pokes have happened
+- Add date field to see when pokes have happened
-- add a searchable list for pokes and poked
+- Add a searchable list for pokes and poked